martin2m2/odin_recipes/README.md

 # odin_recipes
-This is demonstrate my understanding of html course.
+This is to demonstrate my understanding of html course.